25+ Air Travel Questions Answered

 How do I choose an airline seat?

-It depends on which route you fly and which airline do you fly when you can pick your airline seat.
-Southwest airline, for instance, has open seating which means your boarding pass just tells you in what order you board and then you find whatever seat you can.
-That is unusual.
+It depends on which route you’re flying and which airline you’re flying with when you can pick your seat.
+Southwest Airlines, for instance, has open seating, which means your boarding pass just tells you in what order you board, and then you find whatever seat you can.
+That is unusual, and Southwest is eliminated as of January 1, 2026.

-Most airlines let you book a seat at the time when you buy the ticket, although increasingly some airlines, like British Airways, don’t let you book a coach seat more than 24 hours before your flight without additional fees.
-Additional fees in general or a growing trend in airline tickets.
+Most airlines let you book a seat when you buy the ticket, though some, like British Airways, increasingly don’t let you book a coach seat more than 24 hours before your flight without additional fees.
+Additional fees are a growing trend on airline tickets.

 What’s the best airline seat?

-Some people, like me, prefer to sit in the window both because it has a view and because on a long flight it’s easier for me to sleep at a window because people don’t keep bumping into me like they do when I sit on the aisle.
+Some people, like me, prefer to sit by the window because it offers a view and because, on a long flight, it’s easier to sleep there; people don’t keep bumping into me like they do when I sit on the aisle.
 My wife, on the other hand, prefers an aisle seat so that she does not need to negotiate with someone else when she wants to get up and use the restroom.
-Although after trying a window seat on a long-distance flight she does agree that it is easier to sleep in a window seat.
-The person at the window seat is somewhat less likely to get up during the flight, and therefore someone more likely of having issues with Deep Vein Thrombosis.
+Although she tried a window seat on a long-distance flight, she agrees it is easier to sleep in one.
+The person in the window seat is somewhat less likely to get up during the flight and therefore more likely to develop Deep Vein Thrombosis.

 Not all airline seats are created equal.
 Some discount airlines like Spirit Airlines have very small seat pitch (the distance from the front of one seat to the front of the next seat) and therefore less legroom.
-Typically airlines these days will have at least three different classes of seats: first and/or business class, premium economy, and economy.
+Typically, airlines these days offer at least three classes of seats: first and/or business class, premium economy, and economy.
 First or business-class seats will be wider with better legroom.
-Business-class seats on a long haul flight will be more likely to be a lay-flat seat.
-Economy and the premium economy seats will be the same size, but the premium economy seating can have up to five more inches of legroom (or seat pitch).
-Legroom also means more room to use your laptop computer so these seats are popular with business travelers.
+Business-class seats on a long-haul flight are more likely to be lie-flat.
+The economy and premium economy seats will be the same size, but premium economy seating can offer up to 5 more inches of legroom (or seat pitch).
+Legroom also means more room to use your laptop computer, so these seats are popular with business travelers.

-Premium seats are generally available for an additional cost, with unsold seats sometimes being made available to people in their frequent fliers program.
+Premium seats are generally available at an additional cost, and unsold seats are sometimes made available to people in their frequent flier program.

-Exit row seats also have more legroom but have more restrictions.
-You need to be an able-bodied adult, able to understand crew instructions and willing to help in the case of an emergency to be seated in the exit row.
+Exit-row seats also offer more legroom but come with more restrictions.
+You need to be an able-bodied adult who understands crew instructions and is willing to help in an emergency to be seated in the exit row.

 DVT is caused by blood clots that form in the legs during a flight.
 It is a rare but very serious condition.
 Wearing compression socks can help, but the best way to prevent DVT is to get up and walk the aisle every couple of hours during a long flight.